 The kidnapping victims are frequently located in Caracas or neighboring areas and held hostage in the homes of criminals within the neighborhood.
 While the extortion demands may be equivalent to around $30 per month, the kidnapping ransom fees, while less frequent, can be up to $20,000, according to interviews with local residents.

 Petare is a strategic territory for the gang, densely populated and with a complex labyrinth of staircases and alleyways that facilitate criminals’ escapes to other areas during police operations.
 The mega-gang is present in approximately 20 different zones within Petare.
 The group’s greatest area of influence is observed within the José Félix Ribas neighborhood, particularly between zones 6 and 10.
 It also has a presence in surrounding neighborhoods, such as Maca, Barrio Unión, La Bombilla, Simón Bolívar, and 24 de Marzo.
+In 2021, the gang expanded into the neighborhoods of San José de Petare, La Dolorita and 5 de Julio, as well as along the Petare-Guarenas highway, east of Caracas.

 Allies and Enemies